 4. Enter the flow endpoint URL you copied from the steps above, and click Save.

-5. To test the flow, open a sample Entity Record for the Entity you applied this Workflow configuration to.
+5. To test the flow, open a sample Record of the type you applied this Workflow configuration to.
 In this example we added a Workflow to Accounts and called it Demo Flow

 6. Switch back to your Power Automate Flow Test screen, and you should see if the Workflow button successfully initiated the workflow.
-In this case all we are doing is setting a variable to the ID of the Entity Record, which in this case is 2.
-From here you could create a more sophisticated Workflow which utilises this Entity Record contextual information for a variety of purposes, including retrieving or modifying field values for the Entity Record by utilising SharePoint Flow connectors.
+In this case all we are doing is setting a variable to the ID of the Record, which in this case is 2.
+From here you could create a more sophisticated Workflow which utilises this Record’s contextual information for a variety of purposes, including retrieving or modifying field values for the Record by utilising SharePoint Flow connectors.